Statement of Purpose Example The Application Process

 A Collection of SoP Paragraphs is at your disposal.
 These are a mix of different SoP writings to give you an idea of what others write about.
 There are intros, bodies, and conclusions.

 Furthermore, you can read 2011, 2012, and 2013 SoPs for your creative pleasure.
 Let these papers and paragraphs give you great ideas but don’t steal from them!
-The worse thing you can do is cheat yourself.
+The worst thing you can do is cheat yourself.
 Doing so will NOT get you an interview or help you pass the interview portion.

 Your SoP should be personal to you and no one else.